-The more scientifically-minded among the readers will find a few of those correlation and examples to be a bit of a stretch.
+The more scientifically-minded among the readers will find a few of those examples to be a bit of a stretch.
 But it’s a small detail.

 There is a lot of wisdom in Ego Is the Enemy for those who want to be the best version of themselves.
 And learning how your ego works and learning to use it -or at least get it out of the way- is a major building block towards and empowered life.

 I absolutely love Ryan Holiday’s real take on life.

 He doesn’t BS you with stuff like “love, love, love and people will love you”.

 I had already read The Obstacle is The Way from Holiday which immediately made him one of my favorite authors.

 I have to admit the title of the book, “Ego Is the Enemy”, made me a bit skeptical.

 I know some people truly have the mindset that you need to “destroy your own ego”, and I think that’s wrong: you don’t need to “destroy” your ego.
 I think you should use and recruit your ego and then it can become your ally instead of your enemy (read: the power of the antifragile ego).

 He is not recommending anyone to “destroy” one’s ego.

 He simply focuses on all the ways that ego can impair us and stop from what should always be our number one goal: being the best possible version of ourselves that we can be.